ABOUT

 Current research: What does democracy look like when people use the internet as an extension of their mind?
 I am keenly interested in the political effects of the incorporation of technology into routine cognitive functions.
 Some of my recent research examines under what circumstances citizens can 'google their way through politics' and use other cognitive enhancements (e.g. AI) and still be civically competent.

 I am also interested in the interaction of race and new technology.
-In a recent publication, I develop a theory of how group identity interacts with the hybrid media environment and subsequently affects political knowledge.
+In a recent publication, I developed a theory of how group identity interacts with the hybrid media environment and subsequently affects political knowledge.
 I show that group identity prompts selective exposure to media content, which gives rise to specialized group-relevant political knowledge.
 This research helps us better understand the role of digital media in democratic politics and illustrates that the affordances of the internet, and particularly selective exposure, are crucial to marginalized groups, who do not see their interests represented in mainstream media content, but who can access such information online.

 I have also explored how new technology affects group conflict in Myanmar.
 In several co-authored papers, I have tested the connection between Facebook use, ethnic conflict, hate speech, and offline violence.
+I am currently working on a paper exploring the role of Facebook and Telegram in the resistance movement in Myanmar.

 You can visit my Google Scholar page for more information.